^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The pain in the chest on the left can often be caused by a heart attack.
-But in 80% of cases this is far from the case.
-The causes of chest pain on the left can be diseases of the respiratory system, digestive organs, as well as muscles, skin and bones.
-How to understand the causes of pain in the chest on the left?
-What are the symptoms of chest pain on the left, as well as the diagnosis and treatment?
+Left-sided chest pain can often be caused by a heart attack.
+But in 80% of cases, this is far from true.
+Left-sided chest pain can be caused by diseases of the respiratory system, digestive organs, as well as muscles, skin, and bones.
+How to understand the causes of left-sided chest pain?
+What are the symptoms of left-sided chest pain, as well as diagnosis and treatment?

 Cardiovascular diseases

-Let's start with the most dangerous causes that cause pain in the chest on the left.
+Let's start with the most dangerous causes of chest pain on the left.
 These are cardiovascular diseases.
-Their list is rather long, but it is important to know all these points in time to call the doctor for pain in the chest on the left.
-Diseases associated with pain in the chest due to malfunctions in the heart, are coronary and non-coronary.
+Their list is quite long, but it is important to know all these points in order to call a doctor in time for chest pain on the left.
+Diseases associated with chest pain due to heart problems are coronary and non-coronary.

-Coronary heart disease includes myocardial ischemia and acute myocardial infarction.
-These are formidable diseases of the heart and blood vessels, which can cause a lethal outcome if the person does not provide medical assistance on time.
+Coronarogenic heart diseases include myocardial ischemia and acute myocardial infarction.
+These are serious diseases of the heart and blood vessels that can cause death if a person does not receive medical care in time.

 Heart attack (acute myocardial infarction and ischemia)

-A heart attack due to acute myocardial infarction or ischemia occurs when blood flow is blocked in the arteries that supply the blood to the heart (coronary arteries).
-Because of this, the heart muscles do not get enough oxygen.
-This can cause damage, deterioration and atrophy of the heart muscle.
+A heart attack due to acute myocardial infarction or ischemia occurs when blood flow to the arteries that supply blood to the heart (coronary arteries) is blocked.
+This prevents the heart muscle from getting enough oxygen.
+This can cause damage, deterioration, and atrophy of the heart muscle.

-A heart attack is caused by coronary heart disease, or ischemic heart disease.
-Cardiovascular diseases can be caused by the accumulation of cholesterol in the coronary arteries (atherosclerosis), blood clots that can damage the blood flow, or spasm of blood vessels that supply the heart.
+A heart attack is caused by coronary artery disease, or ischemic heart disease.
+Heart disease can be caused by a buildup of cholesterol in the coronary arteries (atherosclerosis), blood clots that can interfere with blood flow, or a spasm of the blood vessels that supply blood to the heart.

 • high blood pressure